kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

 ## Setting up the log level in the external components

 Currently, we do have a lot of external components that are set up in many ways.
 We decided that preparing solutions for all of them is out of scope of this proposal.
+Those configurations should be described in the documentation, preferrably in a single place, where everyone will have an easy access when needed.